 In 1792, the Carlton House Magazine ran an article, with an accompanying illustration, of two female petticoat duellists.
-The two participants were identified, in the magazine, as Lady Almeria Braddock and Mrs Elphinstone.
+The participants were identified, in the magazine, as Lady Almeria Braddock and Mrs Elphinstone.

-The two ladies were taking tea when Mrs Elphinstone, after an exchange of ‘bloated compliments’ between them, said to Lady Almeria, “You have been a very beautiful woman.”
+The ladies were taking tea when Mrs Elphinstone, after an exchange of ‘bloated compliments’ between them, said to Lady Almeria, “You have been a very beautiful woman.”

 Lady Almeria: “Have been?
 What do you mean by ‘have been’?”

 Mrs Elphinstone: “You have a very good autumn face, even now . . .
 The lilies and roses are somewhat faded.
 Forty years ago I am told a young fellow could hardly gaze on you with impunity.”

 Lady Almeria: “Forty years ago!
 Is the woman mad?
 I had not existed thirty years ago!”